atteneder/glTFast/README.md

 The Khronos group (creators of glTF) already provides an excellent Unity Plug-In here: https://github.com/KhronosGroup/UnityGLTF

 It is very well written, quite feature complete and stable.
-However, building a WebGL project with it will lead to huge binary files.
-Given that glTF aims to become an efficient 3D format for the web, this is a step back.
+However, building a project with it (especially WebGL) will lead to huge binary files.

-That's why this project was started as a low-profile alternative.
+This project aims to be a low-profile alternative.

 You can test and compare both libs here: https://atteneder.github.io/glTFCompare

 ## Why is it smaller?
-It uses Unity's JsonUtility for parsing, which has little overhead, is fast and memory-efficient.
+It uses [Unity's JsonUtility](https://docs.unity3d.com/ScriptReference/JsonUtility.html) for parsing, which has little overhead, is fast and memory-efficient (See https://docs.unity3d.com/Manual/JSONSerialization.html).

 It also uses fast low-level memory copy methods whenever possible.

-## What is missing

-* no glb files with external buffers
-* no regular (JSON based) glTFs
-* no animation
-* no glTF 1.0

-See details on missing features in the Issues section.

-## What it is NOT supposed to be
+## What it is NOT
+...and probably never will be:
 * It's not an asset manager with instantiation and reference counting support.
 * Also not a download manager for asset caching/re-usage.